danilrudin/Consyzer/README.md

 **Consyzer** is a CLI utility designed to prevent CIL module consistency issues when using P/Invoke mechanisms to call methods implemented outside the managed CLR environment.

-## What for?
+## Purpose

 In CIL application development, it is not uncommon to need access to methods implemented outside the managed .NET ecosystem.
-In the source code of a CIL module, such calls are described using the **DllImport** or **LibraryImport** attributes and are stored in the module's metadata after compilation, indicating which unmanaged (native) library should be loaded at runtime and which function should be called from it.
+In the source code of a CIL module, such calls are described using **DllImport** or **LibraryImport** attributes and are stored in the module's metadata after compilation, indicating which unmanaged (native) library should be loaded at runtime and which function should be called from it.

 A key feature of such calls is that the function code from the unmanaged library is not linked directly with the CIL module's code;
 instead, the module's metadata stores information about the function being called, including a reference to the expected location of the unmanaged library containing the implementation of that function on the system.